anshddoshi27/Revol/docs/DB_PROGRESS.md

 - **Referral reward distribution**: Should referral rewards be automatically distributed when bookings are completed, or remain manual for business flexibility?
 - **Gift card expiration handling**: How should expired gift cards be handled in the system - should they be automatically deactivated or require manual intervention?
 - **Promotion analytics**: Do we need additional indexes or materialized views for promotion performance analysis and reporting?
+- **Webhook integration**: How should notifications integrate with webhook events for external system integration?

 ### State Snapshot (after P0010)
 - **Extensions**: pgcrypto, citext, btree_gist, pg_trgm